alexlurvey/crypto-search/README.md

 ```
 Navigate to http://localhost:3000

-To run in development mode with file watching use `yarn dev`
+To run in development mode with file watching use `yarn dev`.
+This command will load fake data from a json file.

+If you have a CoinMarketCap API key and want to use current data, copy it into this [constants](./repositories/constants.js) file and run with `yarn dev:real`.

 ## Directory Structure